Warning Signs of a B12 Deficiency

 b12 deficiency

-One population group that is especially vulnerable to B12 deficiencies are strict vegans.
+One population group that is especially vulnerable to B12 deficiencies is strict vegans.
 The most bioavailable form of B12 is found in animal products.
 Many vegans use blue-green algae as a form of B12.
-The algae forms are called pseudo –B12 because they are active in tests but do not have the same human biological activity (14, 15).
+The algae forms are called pseudo–B12 because they are active in tests but do not have the same human biological activity (14, 15).

 The best sources of B12 are found in organic meat and eggs.
 Be sure to find humanely raised, grass-fed sources of these meat products.
 Organ meats such as liver and heart are the richest source of bioavailable B12 (16).